|Course Length:||12-18 Months Full-Time, 2-3 Years Part-Time|

 You will select one of the following modules:

-Information Security Management is a process by which information assets are assessed in order to determine the threats and corresponding risks to those assets.
-It also encompasses the methods for controlling those risks.
-This module provides a systemic view of the process and encompasses the legal compliance issues which complement the technical security methods explored in other modules.
-You will develop analytical and evaluative skills in the context of a complex and unpredictable systems environment in order to be able to develop an information security management system that is fit for purpose.
+Information Security Management outlines the process by which information assets are assessed in order to determine the threats and corresponding risks to those assets.
+The module also encompasses the methods required for controlling those risks, provides a systemic view of the process and encompasses legal compliance issues.

-IT Strategy and Management will develop your understanding of the multidimensional problems associated with the introduction of technological innovations and the ongoing management of systems and services within both the public and private sector.
-The module introduces fundamental elements underpinning innovation adoption decisions and critically evaluates implementation strategies designed to secure effective innovation routinisation.
-In addition, the module seeks to provide an understanding of the need for a tactical and operational view of IT systems and services in the event of an incident occurring.
+IT Strategy and Management develops your understanding of the multidimensional problems associated with the introduction of technological innovations and the ongoing management of systems and services within both the public and private sector.
+You will gain awareness of how to manage the pre and post systems acquisition process, gain an understanding of the security and compliance needs of the modern business organisation, and explore theoretical and practical perspectives relevant to the introduction of technological innovation.